Avoid These Common Grammatical Errors in Your Paper

 Lengthy sentences that comprise of several ideas without any punctuation could be difficult to understand.
 Often, there is too much information in one sentence.
 Shorter sentences can express the same ideas, in a simpler manner.

-Wrong: The early morning sun flashed golden rays of sunlight on the ocean, and the wild beasts devoured the green shrubs as singing birds soared in the air what a remarkable sight on a summer morning!
+Incorrect: The early morning sun flashed golden rays of sunlight on the ocean, and the wild beasts devoured the green shrubs as singing birds soared in the air what a remarkable sight on a summer morning!

-Right: The early morning sun flashed golden rays of sunlight on the ocean.
+Correct: The early morning sun flashed golden rays of sunlight on the ocean.
 Wild beasts devoured green shrubs as birds sang and soared in the air.
 What a remarkable sight on a summer morning!

 What are the common grammatical errors that you repeat while writing?
 Did you find any of them common with those mentioned in the post?
 Please share your thoughts with us in the comments section below.